Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Overview of our results

-where $\delta, \Delta >0$ are parameters that depend only on the input datum $(\Ac, \vw)$ only.
-The upper and lower bounds on the solution are implied by~\citep[Proposition~5.2]{tao-paper}.
-Formally, we will show the following convergence result: \begin{theorem} Let $X_0 \in D_{\delta, \Delta}$; the sequence $\{X_k\}$ generated by iterating $G$ converges to a solution of~\eqref{eq:F} as $k\to \infty$. \end{theorem} The proof of this key result relies on Theorem~\ref{thm:s-h}.
-We have to show the three conditions of the theorem, (1) that $G$ has a fixed point in $D_{\delta,\Delta}$, (2) that $G$ is non-expansive on $D_{\delta,\Delta}$, and (3) that $G$ is asymptotically regular.
+Importantly, we will establish that $G_t$ shares the fixed point set of $G$.
+Formally, we will show the following convergence result: \begin{theorem} There exist $\delta, \Delta \in (0,\infty)$ that depend only on the BL data $(\Ac,\vw)$ such that $\delta < \Delta$, and for every $X_0 \in D_{\delta, \Delta}$ the sequence $(X_k)_{k \in \mathbb{N}}$ generated by iterating $G_t$, i.e., $X_{k+1}=G_t(X_k)$, converges to a solution of~\eqref{eq:F}. \end{theorem} The proof of this key result relies on Theorem~\ref{thm:s-h}.
+We have to show the three conditions of the theorem: (1) that $G_t$ has a fixed point in $D_{\delta,\Delta}$, (2) that $G_t$ is non-expansive on $D_{\delta,\Delta}$, and (3) that $G_t$ is asymptotically regular.
 Proofs for all three conditions will be given in Section~\ref{sec:convergence-G}.
 The existence of a suitable set $D_{\delta, \Delta}$ and its dependency on the input datum $(\Ac,\vw)$ via $\delta$ and $\Delta$ will be discussed in Section~\ref{sec:delta}.

 However, to establish stronger, \emph{non-asymptotic} convergence guarantees, \emph{strict} contractivity (see Definition~\ref{def:contract}(2)) of the iterative map is typically required.
-Unfortunately, $G$ only fulfills the weaker notion of non-expansivity (Definition~\ref{def:contract}(1)).
+Unfortunately, $G$ (and $G_t$) only fulfills the weaker notion of non-expansivity (Definition~\ref{def:contract}(1)).
 Therefore, we cannot hope to develop non-asymptotic convergence guarantees with the tools proposed so far.
 To mitigate this problem, we introduce a regularization of $G$, which instead of minimizing $F$ directly, minimizes a perturbed objective.
 Consider thus the regularized problem

 for some $\mu > 0$.
 By analyzing the gradient of $F_{\mu}$, we can derive an iterative procedure for solving Problem~\eqref{eq:F-regul} as

 using which we can define the regularized map